The church doesn’t always value people as God does. Not even Mary.

 Season after Pentecost | 20th Sunday in Ordinary Time (Year B)

 Proverbs 9:1-6 (Psalm 34:9-14); Ephesians 5:15-20; John 6:51-58 | Semi-continuous first reading: 1 Kings 2:10-12; 3:3-14 (Psalm 111)

 In our Gospel text, some of Jesus’ disciples find his teaching hard.
 Eating his body?
 Drinking his blood?
 I didn’t sign up for this.
 Couldn’t I just pray for you?

 If Solomon were an older and more experienced ruler when God appears to him in his dream, I wonder if he would ask for wisdom.
-And would he ask for wisdom if he were not already wealthy and powerful?

 The lectionary has focused our attention on bread for a very long time.
 One might think that five barley loaves transformed into a feast plus baskets full of leftovers would be news enough, but Jesus goes on to talk about the bread for another 36 verses.
 He would be a dream interview for today's 24-hour news shows, with their incessant need for commentary on the latest attention-grabbing headline.